 To help you better interpret employment postings, we’ve compiled the following tips outlining signs of potential scams:

-- Utility Bill Requests – There shouldn’t be any reason a potential employer would need to see a utility bill.
+- Utility Bill Requests – There is no reason a potential employer needs to see a utility bill.
 According to the Department of Homeland Security, utility bills cannot be used as a form of identification to determine employment availability, for citizens or non-citizens.

-- Outstanding Offers – Be suspicious of seemingly amazing offers that don't match your job skills, or a work-from-home gig that enables you to make a six-figure income with very little effort.
-If getting rich quick was really that easy, we’d all be doing it.
+- Outstanding Offers – Beware of inflated salary offers that don’t match your job skills, or a work-from-home position that promises a six-figure income for very little effort.
 Additionally, be skeptical of companies that extend offers to you when you never inquired.
 Some scam artists will claim they saw your resume on an online portal.
 Research any request thoroughly before responding.
 You can verify companies with a local phone book, Better Business Bureau (BBB) or the Who Is database.
-You can also drive by their physical locations.

 - Up-front Fees – Individuals who request payment for job leads or job placement may be scam artists.
 You should never have to pay for a job.
 If you are paying for a job recruitment service, be sure to verify its legitimacy with the BBB and make any payments in person.